Portuguese Bean Soup

 Macaroni Pasta cooked in salted water (optional)

-Remove ham hock and sausage from broth, place in a bowl and let cool.
+Remove ham hock from broth, place in a bowl and let cool.
+If using dry beans, cook beans according to package instructions, strain and set aside.

-Add tomato sauce, diced/crushed tomatoes, onion, carrots, celery, garlic, and pepper and cook for another 20 minutes or until beans are tender.
+Add sausage, onions, tomato sauce, diced/crushed tomatoes, onion, carrots, celery, garlic, and pepper to broth and cook for another 30 minutes or until the veggies are tender.
+Season with salt to taste.

 You’re almost done!
 Just put the cabbage in 10 minutes before serving.